 - Parents of under 16 year old patients

-Practices should treat all requests as potential negligence.
+Surgeries should treat all requests as potential negligence.
 Good working practice would be to keep a central record of all requests in order to ensure that requests are cross-referenced with any complaints or incidents and that the deadlines for response are monitored and adhered to.

 It is the GP’s responsibility to consider an access request and to disclose the records if the correct procedure has been followed.
-Before the practice discloses medical records the patient’s GP must have been consulted and he/she checked the records.
+Before the surgery discloses medical records the patient’s GP must have been consulted and he/she checked the records.

 The GP should refuse to disclose all or part of the health record if he/she is of the view that:

 - Disclosure would be likely to cause serious harm to the physical or mental health of the patient or any other person.